 - Case study of different diseases

-- Rise and collapse of ancient/early civilisations (Egyptian, Mayan, Assyrian, Aztec, Sindh, Babylonian, etc.)
+- Rise and collapse of ancient/early civilizations (Egyptian, Mayan, Assyrian, Aztec, Sindh, Babylonian, etc.)

 - Discoveries and scientific inventions

-- Biographies of different significant people of the world
+- Biographies of different significant people in the world

 - Space exploration